marcoderama/cloudstate-chat-sample/README.md

   containers:
   - image: lightbend-docker-registry.bintray.io/cloudstate-chat-sample/presence:latest    # <-- Change this to your image
     name: presence
-  #statefulStore:    # <-- Uncomment these two lines to use the Postgres statefulstore
+  #storeConfig:    # <-- Uncomment these four lines to use the Postgres statefulstore
+    #database: presence
+    #statefulStore:
       #name: postgres-store-chat
 ```

 Deploy the service to your project namespace